Inno-Cringineers/Telegram_Calendar/README.md

 # How to build and run project

-1) clone repository
+1) clone github.com/Inno-Cringineers/Telegram_Calendar repository (if you dont know how - just google "How to clone repository from github")
-2) make bot via @BotFather and copy bot token (if you dont know how - just google it)
+2) make bot via @BotFather and copy bot token (if you dont know how - just google "How to nake telegram bot via @BotFather and copy bot token")
-3) install docker and docker-compose (if you dont know how - just google it)
+3) install docker and docker-compose (if you dont know how - just google "How to install docker and docker-compose")
 4) make .env file and add variable with token to it:
 ```
 TELEGRAM_TOKEN=insert_your_token_here